Our Mission Statement proclaims…

 In everything, the Council and the committees through which it functions exist to support the parish community and therefore the Council owes the community transparent access to information, effective venues for the expression of needs and concerns, and accountability in all its actions.

-The Parish Council has established six committees to implement our mission:
+The Parish Council has established five committees to implement our mission:

 Three mission-driven committees